Atlanta Outpatient Programs for Mental Health & Substance Use

 What Are Mood Disorders?

-• Major Depressive Disorder: MDD is also just called depression.
+• Major Depressive Disorder: MDD, or major depression, is also just called depression.
 Symptoms include persistent sadness, loss of interest or pleasure, and hopelessness.
 Other MDD symptoms can consist of appetite or weight changes, sleep problems, feelings of guilt or worthlessness, brain fog, and fatigue.

 • Bipolar disorder: Mood swings and shifts characterize this disorder.
 Ranging from depression to hypomania or mania, bipolar can include symptoms similar to MDD during depressive episodes.
 Hypomanic or manic episodes include increased energy and activity levels, elevated mood, racing thoughts, and impulsivity.